Last updated March 2026

 Hotels in Pinhão

-Guesthouses in and around Pinhão
+Guesthouses around Pinhão

-This house is a 15-minute drive/taxi ride from Pinhão centre.
-Its breathtaking views can be enjoyed from the rooms or the pool.
-Family-style dinners on the terrace are a treat.
+A small guesthouse set above Pinhão with breathtaking views over the valley, offering a more intimate and personal experience with memorable terrace dinners.
 Note that the nearest restaurants are not walking distance and that the upper floors are only accessible by stairs.
-Check verified reviews and photos

 Quinta da Casa Cimeira